Republic of Cabinda: Climate

-State insignia

-Flag

-Two different flag designs seem to be in use, one with the monument of Simulambuco, and one with the green triangle and the white star.
-The white star can be seen sometimes pointing up, sometimes pointing down.
-The order of the colors of the tricolor can change too.

-Coat of Arms

-Just one Coat of Arms is in use, as shown in the gallery below.

 History

 Background

 The Republic of Cabinda traces its claims to self-sovereignty to its initial status as a Portuguese protectorate, known as the Portuguese Congo This protectorate had a separate history and legal status from that of the much larger Portuguese West Africa, dating to its inception on 19 September 1883.
 Also, in the Treaty of Simulambuco and the Berlin Conference in 1885, Cabinda and Angola were treated as distinct entities.

 From inception onwards, Cabinda experienced several changes of status within the Portuguese framework, oscillating between positions of relative autonomy and integration within the greater Colony (or Province) of Angola.

 The agreement of turn of the century Great Britain with Portugal as to jurisdiction boundaries, reached to counter the French and Belgians next door in the Congos, triggered the Scramble for Africa when the latter, not to mention the Germans, expressed disagreement.

 In May 2019, repression was reported in Cabinda.